There’s an old Icelandic saying, “if you don’t like the weather, just wait ten minutes.” If you spend an extended period here, you will see why.

 There are many places to try some traditional Icelandic food, but Iceland’s food and drink culture has also been heavily influenced by many other nations.
 Naturally, there are Scandinavian influences, but you can find everything from Asian noodles, Italian pizza, American burgers, and fries to even North African couscous.

 Chances are, if you have seen images of Reykjavík, you have probably seen Harpa.
 Sitting on the Reykjavík harbour, this glass cubic structure at times seems to mock the torrent sea.

 It was designed by Danish Architecture firm ‘Henning-Larsen’ in collaboration with the Danish-Icelandic artist Olafur Eliasson.
 It’s mostly made of steel, concrete and glass, and the hexagonal shapes of its walls are inspired by volcanic basalt rock, which forms these shapes naturally.

 The story of the building is significant for modern Icelandic history.
 Construction began in 2007 and then was halted entirely due to the Global Financial Crisis.

 The government later stepped in to assist in recommencing the construction, and for a time, Harpa was the only construction project in existence throughout the country.

 For many locals, Harpa is where they come to see international performers.
-Many big-name comedians have graced the stage here, like Gabriel Iglesias, Jimmy Carr, Kathy Griffin, Hannah Gadsby and Bianca Del Rio.
+Many big-name comedians have graced the stage here, like Gabriel Iglesias, Jimmy Carr, Kathy Griffin, Hannah Gadsby e Bianca Del Rio.